Immunotherapy – Treatment For Lung Cancer

-Today, the researchers are coming up with more and more ways to treat the people diagnosed with lung cancer.
-One such new approach for the treatment of lung cancer is the Immunotherapy which is giving a hope.
-Also known as Biologic Therapy, Immunotherapy uses the body’s immune system to identify, attack and kill the cancer cells in the lung(s).
+Today, the researchers are coming up with more and more ways to treat people diagnosed with lung cancer.
+One such new approach for lung cancer treatment is Immunotherapy which is giving hope.
+Also known as Biologic Therapy, Immunotherapy uses the body’s immune system to identify, attack, and kill the cancer cells in the lung(s).
 Out of the two types of lung cancer – Small Cell Lung Cancer (SCLC) and Non-Small Cell Lung Cancer (NSCLC), Immunotherapy has shown better results on the latter type.
-This type of therapy is mostly given to the patients who have reached the advance stage of the cancer.
+This type of therapy is mostly given to the patients who have reached the advanced stage of the cancer.

 - Immunotherapy comes in action when lung cancer stops responding to other types of treatments.